floodlight-sports/floodlight/docs/source/guides/contrib_manual.rst

 About The Pytest Framework
 ============================
 The pytest framework provides a feature-rich, plugin-based ecosystem that helps to easily write small as well as readable tests and it can also scale to support complex functional testing.
 To make sure that you can use the full functionality of pytest this section provides you some conventions and commands that are useful.
 If you want to get more into the whole framework you can find further information `here <https://docs.pytest.org/en/6.2.x/contents.html#toc>`__.
-As described in the :doc:`previous section </tests/testing>` pytest follows a strict naming convention for files (``test_*.py``) and methods (``def test_*()``).
+As described in the :ref:`general rules <General rules>` pytest follows a strict naming convention for files (``test_*.py``) and methods (``def test_*()``).

+.. _How to execute pytest:

 How to execute pytest
 =====================
-As part of the `continuous integration <https://www.atlassian.com/continuous-delivery/continuous-integration>`_ pipeline build into the floodlight repository all the tests are going to be executed when making the pull request.
+As part of the continuous integration pipeline build into the floodlight repository all the tests are going to be executed when making the pull request.
 Irrespective of this, tests should be carried out internally on a regular basis.
 In order to test files, classes or methods in the current directory and subdirectories there are some helpful `commands <https://docs.pytest.org/en/6.2.x/usage.html#calling-pytest-through-python-m-pytest>`_ to execute from the terminal:

 .. code-block:: shell